 Adding the larger Drug Facts label on large packages was fairly easy.
-But small OTC drug packages—the kind sold at the check-out counter at convenience stores and sent to physicians as samples—could not fit the new label information without being upsized at a huge new cost to the manufacturer.
+But small OTC drug packages—the kind sold at the check-out counter at convenience stores and sent to physicians as samples—could not fit the new label information without being upsized at a huge new cost.

 The Drug Facts label has five or six sections (one is optional), each of which must appear in a designated order.
 The amount of copy in each section will vary based on the FDA-approved monograph for that product class.
-The FDA made some concessions on label formatting for convenience-size packages; but many companies had been filing requests at the FDA for extensions of the May 16, 2002, deadline.
+Many companies had been filing requests at the FDA for extensions of the May 16, 2002, deadline.

 Absent the booklet pouch, McNeil and other companies would have had to double the size of their existing pouches to accommodate the Drug Facts label copy.
 That meant doubling the costs of material, mostly aluminum foil, which makes up 70% of the pouch.
 Packaging line running speeds would have slowed, too.
 But that double-size pouch would have still included just one or two doses of Imodium, Tylenol, Motrin, or whatever.

-The additional costs for the paper, printing, and the adhesive for the booklet are called "incremental," by Widor.
-They are considerably less than the additional costs of extra foil for a double-size pouch.
+The additional costs for the paper, printing, and the adhesive for the booklet are called “incremental,” by Widor.
+They are considerably less than the additional costs of extra foil.

 Holding off, for now

 But now, in response to the FDA announcement, McNeil and others are holding some convenience packaging changes in abeyance, while the FDA decides on its next step.
-The April 5 stay applies only to two categories of convenience packages: those which contain no more than two doses of an OTC drug, and those which would have to devote more than 60% of the available labeling space on a package to the Drug Facts label.
+The April 5 stay applies only to two categories of convenience packages: those that contain no more than two doses of an OTC drug, and those that would devote more than 60% of the labeling space on a package to the Drug Facts label.

 All other OTC drug packages—with one important exception—have been required to meet the deadline.
 The exception is combination cold-and-cough product, such as an antihistamine with ibuprofen.
 But an antihistamine alone is covered.
 The combo products are temporarily exempt because the FDA has not published what is called a “monograph” for those products.
 Gerald Rachanow, a regulatory counsel in the FDA division of OTC drug products, says that combo monograph is expected to be completed by the end of 2002.

-As for the two product categories subject to the stay, they can continue to use existing labeling while the FDA continues to negotiate with the industry on possible solutions to getting the Drug Facts label on small packages.
-Rachanow explains that this process could take as long as two years.
+As for the two product categories subject to the stay, they can continue to use existing labeling while the FDA continues to negotiate with the industry on possible solutions.

 Industry wants more